paulfioravanti/mastering_bitcoin/README.md

-So, that means running a full Bitcoin node on your laptop, and needing to download the entire blockchain (> 100GB worth of transactions) on to your computer.
-The book gives an example node configuration file for a resource-constrained system
-([Example 3-2][Mastering Bitcoin 2nd Edition Example 3-2]), and that's what I used to not completely tie up my network and kill my bandwidth limits with Bitcoin traffic.
+So, that means running a full Bitcoin node on your laptop, and needing to download the entire blockchain (> 100GB worth of transactions) on to your computer (there is no way around this).
+The book gives an example node configuration file for a resource-constrained system ([Example 3-2][Mastering Bitcoin 2nd Edition Example 3-2]), and that's what I used to not completely tie up my network and kill my bandwidth limits with Bitcoin traffic.